Asbestos Requirements for Demolition and Renovation Projects

 Air Pollution Control Program.

 The second type of notification is demolition notification.
 Demolition notifications must be provided to the department at least 10 working days prior to the demolition of any regulated structure.
+A $100 review fee is required for each demolition notification.

 This notice is required even if there is no asbestos identified in the structure being demolished.
 This notification period provides the department the opportunity to inspect the structure prior to demolition to ensure all asbestos issues have been properly addressed.
 A copy of the asbestos inspection report and laboratory analytical results must accompany this notification.
 In the event a structure is in danger of imminent collapse and has been ordered demolished by a state or local government agency, the department can waive the 10 working day notification period.
 In this case, notice should be provided as early as possible before, but no later than the following working day.
 A copy of the government order must also be included with the notification.